amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 **Figure 7-2**.
 The Dapr Publish/Subscribe stack.

-The Dapr publish-subscribe building block can be invoked in a number of ways.
+The Dapr publish-subscribe building block can be invoked in many ways.

 At the lowest level, any programming platform can invoke the building block over HTTP or gRPC using the **Dapr native API**.
 To publish a message, you make the following API call: